Dashboard Single Sign-on

 "allow_debug":true}

-A service dashboard must implement the OAuth Authorization Code Grant type UAA documentation, RFC documentation.
+A service dashboard must implement the OAuth Authorization Code Grant type.
+See:

 1. When you visit the service dashboard at the value of dashboard_url, the dashboard redirects you to a browser for the Authorization Endpoint and includes client_id, a redirect_uri (callback URL with domain matching the value of dashboard_client.redirect_uri), and a list of requested scopes.

-Scopes are permissions that are included in the token for a dashboard client that are received from UAA, and which Cloud Controller uses to enforce access.
+Scopes are permissions that are included in the token for a dashboard client that are received from UAA.
+Cloud Controller uses scopes to enforce access.
 A client must request the minimum scopes it requires.
 The minimum scopes required for this workflow are: cloud_controller_service_permissions.read and openid.

 For an explanation of the scopes available to dashboard clients, see On Scopes.